leoreisdias/leoreisdias/README.md

 I am currently working with Web/Mobile Development, while I am also engaged with Cyber Security and a bit of Game Development.
 Among these, Cyber Security is what most has my attention.

 - 🔭 I’m currently working on www.jornaljotamaria.com.br
-- 🌱 I’m currently learning Next.js | PHP | Python
+- 🌱 I’m currently learning Next.js | PHP | Nest.js
 - ⚡ Fun fact: I am everywhere, you might see me in many kind of technologies.
 <br />